expressjs/express/Charter.md

 delegated to the Express Technical Committee ("TC").

-This Technical Committee is in charge of both the day-to-day operations of the project, as well as its techincal management.
-This charter can be amended by the TC requiring atleast two approvals and minium two week comment period for other TC members or CPC members to object.
-Any changes the CPC wishes to propose will be considered a priority but follow the same process.
+This Technical Committee is in charge of both the day-to-day operations of the project, as well as its technical management.
+This charter can be amended by the TC requiring at least two approvals and a minimum two week comment period for other TC members or CPC members to object.
+Any changes the CPC wishes to propose will be considered a priority but will follow the same process.

 ### 2.1 Other Formal Project Relationships